-4. Subsection (b) is another aspect of a UNA under the Act being a separate legal entity.
-Under the common law aggregate theory, since a UNA was not an entity separate from its members, a member could not assert a claim against the UNA since there is technically no legal entity, and the member would be both a claimant and the defendant and personally liable for any judgment obtained in the action.
-For the same reason, a UNA could not assert a claim against a member (e.g., for unpaid dues) because the UNA technically does not exist.
+SECTION 11 10.
+EFFECT OF JUDGMENT OR ORDER.
+A judgment or order against an unincorporated nonprofit association by itself is not a judgment or order against a entity.
+Under the common law aggregate theory, since a UNA was not an entity separate technically no legal entity, and the member would be both a claimant and the defendant and personally liable for any judgment obtained in the action.
+For the same reason, a UNA technically does not exist.
 This subsection only allows a member to assert that member's claim against the UNA.
 It does not authorize a member to file a derivative action.
 The enacting jurisdiction's civil procedure law may, however, authorize derivative actions.